 After doing some air fryer testing; I found that cooking the wings first at a lower temperature, then at a higher temperature yielded the best results.
 The lower temperature of 375 degrees helps cook the wings through evenly, while the second air fry at 425 degrees gets the wings super crispy in a shorter time.

 Oven wings are way better than deep fried wings, in my opinion.
-Wings really don’t need the extra oil from a deep frying because the wings have the built-in ability (fat) to crisp up by themselves.
+Wings really don’t need the extra oil from deep frying because the wings have the built-in ability (fat) to crisp up by themselves.
 They can get crispier and are way less greasy.

 While your fingers are guaranteed to get messy when eating wings; I definitely prefer the mess to come from the sauce over the oil from a fryer.